 - Approved overtime hours are paid at 1.5 times the regular hourly rate and calculated only on hours actually worked above 40 hours per week.

-- eTimesheets must be completed and "Submitted" by the employee by Tuesday at midnight, following the end of each biweekly pay period.
+- Time must be submitted by the employee by Tuesday at midnight, following the end of each biweekly pay period.

-- Supervisors must "Approve" eTimesheet by Wednesday at midnight, following the end of each biweekly pay period.
+- Supervisors must approve submitted time by Wednesday at midnight, following the end of each biweekly pay period.

 - A new employee’s eTimesheet will not be available until the employee’s position assignment has been submitted, approved and processed by the HR Employment Office.
 Please refer to Payment Schedules, for due dates for position assignments.
 If the position assignment has been processed and an etimesheet is not available by the end of the employee’s first pay period, please contact Wanda Taylor in the Payroll Office at firstname.lastname@example.org or 512-223-1321.